mozman/ezdxf/docs/source/drawing.rst

     If you don't need access to binary data of DXF entities, you can compress them in memory for a lower memory footprint, you can set :code:`ezdxf.options.compress_binray_data = True` to compress binary data for every drawing you open, but data compression cost time, so this option isn't active by default.

+.. method:: Drawing.query(query='*')

+    Entity query over all layouts and blocks. (see also: :ref:`name query string` and :ref:`entity queries`)

+    Excluding the OBJECTS section!

+    :param query: query string

+    :returns: :class:`EntityQuery` container

+.. method:: Drawing.qroupby(dxfattrib="", key=None)

+    Groups DXF entities of all layouts and blocks by an DXF attribute or a key function. (see also: :ref:`groupby`)

+    Excluding the OBJECTS section!

+    :param dxfattrib: grouping DXF attribute like 'layer'
+    :param key: key function, which accepts a DXFEntity as argument, returns grouping key of this entity or None for ignore this object.
+Reason for ignoring: a queried DXF attribute is not supported by this entity

+    :returns: dict

 .. _low_level_access_to_dxf_entities: